Anton-Gasse/Snake/README.md

 ![custom map](https://github.com/Anton-Gasse/Snake/blob/main/frontend/utils/readme_snake_custom.png?raw=true)

 ## AI Snake
-Play against AI Snake (just local)
+Play against AI Snake
-* Use the AI Button to activate the AI opponent (top-right corner)
+* Use the AI Button to activate the AI opponent
 * When the AI opponent is activatet you can switch between 2 Gamemodes (chasing the same or different apple)

 ## How to run it